thisisshubhamkumar/hidemessage/README.md

 **I can use this for any text?**

 Sort of.
-If nothing corrupts the text it will work, and it should work on most of msg wahring platform like (whatsapp, discord, twitter, emails).
+If nothing corrupts the text it will work, and it should work on most of msg sharing platform like (whatsapp, discord, twitter, emails).
 Facebook will probably corrupt the text however.